stefandebruyn/The-Wind-Rises/README.md

 ### Problems

 All but one of the robot's motions are guided by sensors: a 4-inch left strafe adjustment made prior to relatching with the cryptobox for a multiglyph delivery.
 If the robot was to become significantly displaced parallel to the cryptobox during glyph gathering, the sensor arm could collide with a rail on realignment or miss the cryptobox entirely.
-Though this was never observed, likely thanks to strong PID control, it was still technically possible.
+Though this was never observed, it was still technically possible.

 If the robot ever lost contact with the ground, the sudden change in wheel velocities could trick the PID controllers into making false corrections.
 If the loss of contact lasted long enough, the velocity controller would go unregulated and send the robot flying forward at maximum speed indefinitely.
 This was observed once in practice when a misplaced glyph became lodged under the jewel collector and lifted the back half of the robot several inches off the ground.
 Fortunately, this malfunction was caused by something so unusual that it was safe to assume it would never happen in competition.

 ### Hindsight

 This code was written under massive time constraints and is by no means exemplar.
-If I had anticipated how large and messy the main class would become, I would have organized subsystems and instructions into their own classes.
+If we had anticipated how large and messy the suite class would become, we would have organized subsystems and instructions into their own classes.

 Using computer vision to guide the parallel movement prior to cryptobox alignment would have eliminated the aforementioned state unlink possibility.
 This was our original intention, hence the phone's ability to swivel.

-Had we planned for odometry wheels in the drivetrain design, I would have liked to use Kalman filtering and more explicit motion profiling to boost localization accuracy.
+Had we planned for odometry wheels in the drivetrain design, we would have liked to use Kalman filtering and more explicit motion profiling to boost localization accuracy.